- Overview

 You may want to watch the post lecture videos here.

-- Complementary CMOS: Discusses the use of complementary pairs of NFETs and PFETs to form stable, efficient logic gates.
+- Complementary MOS: The use of complementary pairs of NFETs and PFETs are crucial to form stable and efficient logic gates.
+A parallel NFET circuit must have a complementary series PFET counterpart, and vice versa.

 Knowing how long the combinational device takes to react (at most) tells us how often (e.g: at what rate) can we supply new inputs to the device, and how fast the device can process/compute a batch of input values.